pop-team/pop-java/docs/installation.rst

 Installation process
 ~~~~~~~~~~~~~~~~~~~~

-To install POP-Java we need to launch the command \textbf{ant} int the POP-Java
+To install POP-Java we need to launch the command ``ant`` int the POP-Java
 directory.
 Once the source code is compiled, launch the installation with the
 install script: ``sudo ./install``.
 This script will guide us trough the installation by asking us some questions.